Skip to main content

 Drift Over Time

 Segments that gradually shift away from early-run behavior indicate drift.
-In Growth Monitoring, this appears as a similarity trajectory that steadily diverges from the reference.
-In Global Similarity, drifting segments form a gradient on the map rather than a tight cluster.
+In the Monitor session view, this appears as growth metrics that steadily trend away from where they started.
+In Explore Similarity, drifting segments form a gradient on the map rather than a tight cluster.

 Outlier Segments

-A single segment that diverges sharply from the rest points to a transient disturbance, easiest to spot in Global Similarity where the outlier sits visibly apart.
+A single segment that diverges sharply from the rest points to a transient disturbance, easiest to spot in Explore Similarity where the outlier sits visibly apart.

 Phase-Specific Variation

 Some recipe phases may be consistently less uniform than others.
 If segments from one phase always spread more widely, that phase likely needs tighter process control.
-Growth Monitoring makes this visible through the metrics comparison, showing which derived properties vary most during the problematic phase.
+The Monitor session view makes this visible in the growth metrics, showing which derived properties vary most during the problematic phase.

 Periodic Structure Consistency

-For multilayers and superlattices, compare each cycle against a reference cycle using Growth Monitoring.
-Consistent cycles produce nearly identical similarity trajectories.
+For multilayers and superlattices, watch how each cycle behaves in the growth metrics on the Monitor session view.
+Consistent cycles repeat nearly identical metric patterns.
 If early cycles differ from late cycles, or if specific cycles stand out, the time-resolved view shows exactly where within the cycle the variation occurs.
+Explore Similarity complements this: plot the cycles on the map and consistent ones cluster tightly while outliers separate.

 Connecting Uniformity to Outcomes